-- I. Demonstrate they are consistent with the energy hierarchy firstly reducing energy demand in the building, secondly increasing energy efficiency, and finally looking to generate renewable energy - II.
-Avoid harm to the significance of the asset via its setting, by sensitive design or screening.
-This includes considering the impact on Conservation Areas and Registered Parks and Gardens and the contribution of the surrounding landscape character to the setting. - III.
-Assess the potential for below ground archaeology where proposals would require breaking ground or cause vibrations, and appropriately avoid or mitigate any harm.

-In some cases it will be possible to install micro-renewables such as photovoltaic panels or wind generators within the setting of a heritage asset, or on an outbuilding, rather than on the heritage asset itself in order to reap some of the benefits of these systems while avoiding some of the harm to the asset's significance.
-The decision to do so must be informed by an assessment of the contribution the asset's setting and outbuilding(s) make to its significance; outbuildings may also be curtilage listed or they may be non-designated heritage assets in their own right.
-Where assets are clustered, such as in Conservation Areas, the setting of surrounding heritage assets and the potential impact on the historic character of the area should also be considered.

-Where harm to the significance of a heritage asset would be caused by the proposals, appropriate mitigation will be required.
-This might include screening the installation from view.

-Proposals should demonstrate that they are consistent with the energy hierarchy, as described in Policy DM30a.

-This policy is intended to support Policy DM39 (The Setting of Designated Heritage Assets) in dealing with the specific challenges posed by the installation of micro-renewable systems in the setting of a heritage asset.
+- Demonstrate they are consistent with the energy hierarchy firstly reducing energy demand in the building, secondly increasing energy efficiency, and finally looking to generate renewable energy - II.
+Avoid harm to the significance of the asset via its setting, through sensitive design including appropriate mitigation and enhancement measures. - 10.64 In some cases it will be possible to install micro-renewables such as photovoltaic panels or wind generators within the setting of a heritage asset, such as on an outbuilding, rather than on the heritage asset itself in order to reap some of the benefits of these systems while avoiding some of the harm to the asset's significance.
+The decision to do so must be informed by an assessment of the contribution the asset's setting makes to its significance; outbuildings may also be curtilage listed or they may be non-designated heritage assets in their own right.
+Where assets are clustered, such as is often the case in Conservation Areas, the setting of surrounding heritage assets as well as the potential impact on the historic character and appearance of the area should be considered. - 10.65 This policy will apply to both designated and non-designated heritage assets.
+While the Council is in the process of developing a Local List of such heritage assets, many have not yet been identified for protection.
+Where a proposal concerns either a building which was constructed before 1914, or a building which was constructed after 1914 which is of clear significance, the Heritage and Design Team may carry out a formal assessment which concludes that it is a non-designated heritage asset.
+This process will take place following submission of an application. - 10.66 Proposals should demonstrate that they are consistent with the energy hierarchy, as described in Policy DM30a. - 10.67 This policy is intended to support Policy DM39 (The Setting of Designated Heritage Assets) in dealing with the specific challenges posed by the installation of micro-renewable systems in the setting of a heritage asset.
 Proposals are expected to be supported by a heritage impact assessment as required by Policy DM39.